1337/pop/README.md

 * CSS/JS compressors now accept multiple filenames, and concatenates them when serving.
 * Misc cross-machine bug fixes.

-### 2012-02-14
-* Valentine's Day mode added.
-It is not compatible with MySQLModel.

 ### 2012-02-12
 * Someone should go test the MySQLModel thingy.